Q: What do you do in a student loan consultation?

 A: I educate my clients on the options available for student loan repayment that will save them the most money.
 Sometimes that means taking advantage of the government repayment programs such as REPAYE, PAYE, and IBR in a more optimal way.
 If the borrower’s debt to income ratio is low, I am often able to find lower interest rates through private refinancing partners.
 Usually this also results in a $200-$300 refinancing bonus for the client.
 The final way I help is making sure clients are properly set up to take advantage of the Public Service Loan Forgiveness program.

-Q: I have a meeting with my financial advisor about my student debt.
-Why should I work with you when I already have someone helping me?
+Q: Why should I work with you when I already have a financial advisor?

 A: To be frank, most financial advisors do not have a lot of experience or expertise in handling complex student loan cases.
 I suggest to every client to only work with an advisor who has a fiduciary responsibility to put your best interests first.
 Ask any advisor you work with to explain the difference in the interest capitalization rules for REPAYE vs. PAYE vs. IBR.
 Also ask him or her to come up with an approximate estimate of balance you’ll owe after 20-25 years on income based repayment.
 If he or she cannot answer both of these questions, it means you should not trust them to give you the best advice possible on managing your student debt.
 Advisors are very competent on a lot of issues, but unfortunately I’ve met very few that have more than a working understanding of student loans.

 Q: How do I know Student Loan Planner is legitimate?